patriziawatlington/notes/README.md

 # 2023-11-28
 - "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
 It's not just about making it work, but also about making it easy for others (and your future self) to understand and modify.
 Invest time in planning, use descriptive variable names, write comments, and break complex tasks into smaller functions.
 Remember, code is read more often than it is written, so always strive to make it a pleasure to read."

+# 2023-11-29
+- "Today's programming wisdom is to embrace simplicity and readability in your code.
+Writing clean, concise, and well-organized code not only makes it easier for others to understand and maintain but also helps you avoid bugs and errors.
+Remember, code is read more often than it is written, so always strive to make it easy to read and understand."